rails/rails/guides/source/asset_pipeline.md

 ```

 NOTE: You will need an [ExecJS](https://github.com/rails/execjs#readme)
 supported runtime in order to use `uglifier`.
-If you are using Mac OS X or
+If you are using macOS or
 Windows you have a JavaScript runtime installed in your operating system.